nimble-dev/nimbleHMC/README.md

 Issues, feature requests, or bugs should be reported using GitHub issues, submitted to the `nimbleHMC` repository.

-For additional support using `nimble` or `nimbleHMC`, please see the [nimble user manual](https://r-nimble.org/html_manual/cha-welcome-nimble.html).
+For additional support using `nimble` or `nimbleHMC`, please see the [Nimble User Manual](https://r-nimble.org/html_manual/cha-welcome-nimble.html).
 Any additional questions can be submitted to the [nimble-users Google group](https://groups.google.com/g/nimble-users).